akrishnaams/Concurrency-Assignment/README.md

 Slope of regression line for REMOVE (num_hash=100000): 0.0002
 ```
 As we can observe, time taken for INSERTION operation remains the same even after a large number of elements inserted into the linked lists of the hash table buckets.
 However, for READ and REMOVE, the operations become costlier linearly.

+# Conclusion
+* Increasing the number of client threads, increases the latency due to server-client interaction
+* Increasing the hash table size, reduces the latency of processing element.